raygun101/MarkupKit/README.md

 MarkupKit uses XML to define the structure of a user interface.
 In a MarkupKit document, XML elements typically represent `UIView` instances, and XML attributes generally represent properties of those views.
 The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.

 ## Elements
-XML elements in a MarkupKit document typically represent instances of `UIView` or its subclasses.
+Elements in a MarkupKit document typically represent instances of `UIView` or its subclasses.
 As elements are read by the XML parser, the corresponding class instances are dynamically created and added to the view hierarchy.

-View instances are typically constructed by invoking the `new` method on the named view type.
-However, in some cases it is necessary to invoke a "factory" method to create the instance.
-This is discussed in more detail later.

 MarkupKit adds the following method to the `UIView` class to facilitate construction of a view hierarchy from markup: